y-aoub/rag_qa_system/README.md

 #### Streamlit

-Streamlit provides an easy-to-build interface, facilitating easy interaction with the chat application, like this one.
+Streamlit provides an intuitive interface for easy interaction with the chat application and simplifies deployment through the Streamlit Hub, offering free hosting for Streamlit apps.

 ## Data